- Instructions for Form 1120-H - Introductory Material

 Address change for filing returns.

-The filing address for association's located in Georgia, Illinois, Kentucky, Michigan, and Wisconsin has changed.
+The filing address for associations located in certain areas will change for returns filed after June 17, 2019.
 See Where To File, later.

 The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
 TAS’s job is to ensure that every taxpayer is treated fairly and knows and understands their rights under the Taxpayer Bill of Rights.